agentlang-ai/agentlang-docs/docs/planner.md

 # Workflow Planning Agents

 The following program shows a slightly more sophisticated planner.
 There are two main entities in the model - `Issue` and `User`. `Issue` represents a bug or feature report and `User` represents a user in the system.
 There are certain workflows that needs to be triggered when an `Issue` or `User` is created.
 The   instruction for the `:Acme.Core/RequestHandler` agent below describes this workflow in plain English.
 An `Issue` or `User` creation request also comes into the system as an English sentence.
-The agent parses this sentence, identifies which workflow to run the executes the relevant "code".
+The agent parses this sentence, identifies which workflow to run and then executes the relevant "code".

 ```clojure
 (component :Acme.Core)